PhilippeSimier/SenseHat/Projects/SparkelContainer/Readme.md

     pi@raspberry:~/SensHat/Projects/SparkelContainer $ ./SparkelContainer
 ```

-Once the application has started, you will see pixels on the 8x8 display matrix begin to blink for approximately 1 minute.
+Once the application has started, you will see all the pixels on the 8x8 display matrix begin to blink for approximately 1 minute.